-Graduates will be prepared to select, implement, and supervise educational methodologies for counselor education that meet a wide variety of individual, group and organizational needs—including those offered in nonprofit, institutional, and non-institutional settings.
+Graduates from our Washington, D.C. campus will be prepared to select, implement, and supervise educational methodologies for counselor education that meet a wide variety of individual, group and organizational needs—including those offered in nonprofit, institutional, and non-institutional settings.
 The Ph.D. in Counselor Education and Supervision program prepares professionals to be educators and leaders in the field of counseling and apply the principles of counseling psychology, education, and supervision in addressing the needs of specific populations.

 Ph.D. in Counselor Supervision and Education